aqigif/MiConta/readme.md

 # MiConta App

-This project is built using the [React Native Boilerplate](https://github.com/thecodingmachine/react-native-boilerplate) by TheCodingMachine, customized for take home test submission.
+This project is built using the [React Native Boilerplate](https://github.com/thecodingmachine/react-native-boilerplate) by TheCodingMachine.

 ## Table of Contents